prodo-dev/plz/README.md

 ## Installation instructions

-What you need to install are broadly used tools.
-Chances are you already have most of the these tools installed.
+Chances are you that you have most of the supporting tools already installed, as these are broadly used tools.

-A full list of instructions for Ubuntu is listed below (we use the tool in both Ubuntu and Mac), but in summary you need to: install docker; install docker-compose; install the aws CLI, and configure it with your Access key;
+A full list of instructions for Ubuntu is listed below (we've used the tool in both Ubuntu and Mac), but in summary you need to: install docker; install docker-compose; install the aws CLI, and configure it with your Access key;
 `git clone https://github.com/prodo-ai/plz.git`; install the cli by running `./install_cli` inside the `plz/` directory; run the controller with a script